-Topic modeling.
-The key idea at the basis of topic modeling, is to introduce an hidden variable Z for each co-occurrence user-item.
-The hidden variable can range among K states.
-Each topic (i.e., state of the latent variable) represents an abstract interest/pattern and intuitively models the underlying cause for each data observation.
-Among the probabilistic approaches for topic modeling, besides mixture models that are widely investigated in the literature [14], Probabilistic Latent Semantic Analysis (pLSA) [15] is considered the progenitor of a wide range of recent approaches, which include e.g. the popular Latent Dirichlet Allocation (LDA) [16].
+Probabilistic Topic models [3,27,2] include a suite of techniques which widely used in text analysis.
+They provide a low-dimensional semantic representation that allows the discovering of global relationships within data by exploiting co-occurrence.
+The key idea at the basis of topic modeling, is to introduce an hidden variable Z for each co-occurrence of words within a corpus of documents.
+This hidden variable can range among K states and each topic (i.e., state of the latent variable) represents an abstract interest/pattern and intuitively models the underlying cause for each data observation.